-If you think a decision made by the National Disability Insurance Agency (NDIA) has made about you is wrong, you can submit request an application for internal review of a decision.
+If you think a decision the NDIA has made about you is wrong, you can request an internal review of a decision.
 Any person directly affected by a decision of the NDIA can request such an internal review.

 There is a list of ‘reviewable decisions’ in the NDIS legislation.
 If the NDIA makes a decision about you that is on this list, you can request an internal review of that decision.
 Many decisions made by the NDIA are reviewable, including things like being accepted as a participant, the provision of reasonable and necessary supports, and becoming a registered provider of supports.